-Today’s advisor, Egencia COO Mark Hollyhead, provides a sneak peek into his company’s latest research on travel policies.
+Today’s advisor is Egencia chief operating officer Mark Hollyhead.
+He provides a sneak peek into his company’s latest research on travel policies.
 The analysis zeroes in on what’s required at small and large companies around the world related to class of service, advance purchasing and pre-trip approvals.

 Travel policy is one of the core elements of managed corporate travel and a key lever for travel managers looking to drive cost savings.
 Yet it is one of the least benchmarked dimensions in corporate travel.